dgarnitz/vectorflow/README.md

 VectorFlow is an open source, high throughput, fault tolerant vector embedding pipeline.
 With a simple API request, you can send raw data that will be embedded and stored in any vector database or returned back to you.
 VectorFlow is multi-modal and can ingest both textual and image data.

-This current version is an MVP and should not be used in production yet.
+This current version is an MVP.
+We recommend using it with Kubernetes in production.
 Right now the system only supports uploading single files at a time, up to 25 MB.
-For text-based files, it supports TXT, PDF and .DOCX.
+For text-based files, it supports TXT, PDF and DOCX.
 For image files, it support JPG, JPEG, and PNG.

 # Run it Locally